luamoris/gitbook-plugin-block-code/README.md

-# gitbook-plugin-block-code
+# BLOCK CODE PLUGIN

-Plugin for formatting a block of code in gitbook.
+> Plugin for formatting a block of code in gitbook.

+> + AT THE STAGE OF DEVELOPMENT